Skip to contentSkip to navigation

 Behaviour Change

-The project aims to improve WASH behaviours in target communities and institutions, promoted and sustained through the SABC model and building of the capacity of Leaders of Change (trained youth, cultural groups and social artists, etc.).
+The project aimed to improve WASH behaviours in target communities and institutions, promoted and sustained through the SABC model and building of the capacity of Leaders of Change (trained youth, cultural groups and social artists, etc.).

 Capital

-97,994 people now have access to
+99,755 people now have access to

 safe, equitable and sustainable water services at communities and healthcare centres levels.

-89,864 people now have access to
+113,559 people now have access to

 healthcare centres that are equipped with safely managed sanitation services.

-101,152 people were reached through SABC interventions
+More than 126,623 people were mobilized through SABC interventions

 that engaged various actors around the continuous practice of key hygiene-related behaviours such as handwashing and latrine use.